Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 Morehouse Budget Load Cell Simulator

-Back to the simulator, that likely is not good enough to calibrate the meters for substitution.
+Back to the simulator, it is likely not good enough to calibrate the meters for substitution.
 Why would anyone want this?
 The best answer is cost.
-The simulator is under $ 600.00 compared with a higher-end model that costs over $ 4,500.00 plus calibration.
+The simulator is under $600.00 compared with a higher-end model that costs over $4,500.00 plus calibration.
 So, what?
 It does not allow me to calibrate my meter.
 That is technically correct, though it is a very powerful tool.

 Our simulator allows the end user to do the following: